-- (a) If a staff member is engaged on a Continuing Research Appointment they will receive the same entitlements as other continuing staff members, including superannuation. - (b) The following provisions do not apply to staff members on Continuing Research Appointments: - i.
-If the external research funds do not continue, the University is not required to follow the consultation requirements in the Major Organisational Change clause in this Agreement; - ii.
+- (a) If a staff member is engaged on a Continuing Contingent Funded Appointment they will receive the same entitlements as other continuing staff members, including superannuation. - (b) The following provisions do not apply to staff members on Continuing Contingent Funded Appointments: - i.
+If the external funds do not continue, the University is not required to follow the consultation requirements in the Major Organisational Change clause in this Agreement; - ii.
 Clause 6.7 Redundancy; - iii.
-Provisions applicable to staff members employed on fixed-term employment as specified elsewhere in this Agreement.
+Provisions applicable to staff members employed on fixed-term employment as specified elsewhere in this Agreement; - iv.
+Job security measures outlined in clause 7.2 of this Agreement.